ldv-klever/klever/docs/dev_verifier_profiles.rst

 Function pointers management, dynamic data structures, arrays, floating-point and bit-precise arithmetics, parallel execution are supported only by specific configurations.
 Specific safety properties such as memory safety or the absence of data races can be checked only by particular analyses.
 Klever provides a format to define configurations of specific safety properties that can be chosen or modified manually to adjust them for user needs.
-Such configuration files are called "verification profiles," and this section gives a tutorial to them.
+Such configuration files are called "verification profiles" and this section gives a tutorial to them.